-historic gift.
-Agilent's gift is the latest in a series of gifts exceeding Sapashe, '85, was instrumental in working with us on this Director of Development their degree."
-USF alumnus and Agilent Account Manager, Craig Brett L. Woods, CFRE which according to Dean Wiencek "strengthens the value of will graduate with experience using Agilent's EEsof EDA software Agilent Technologies, Inc. Every Electrical Engineering student The College recently received a \$25.9 million donation from or to support the project, please visit: www.eng.usf.edu/renovation commitments to this project directly impacting our students.
+sints on this working with us on this several in working with us on this their degree."
+USF alumnus and Agilent Account Manager, Craig which according to Dean Wiencek "strengthens the value of will graduate with experience using Agilent's EEsof EDA software Agilent Technologies, Inc. Every Electrical Engineering student The College recently received a \$25.9 million donation from or to support the project, please visit: www.eng.usf.edu/renovation commitments to this project directly impacting our students.
 For more information We are indebted to all of you who are part of this commitment or other financial the College with their generous pledge to name the conference/presentation room.
 Sheila Carpenter-van Dijk, '96, has graciously demonstrated their commitment to leading edge.
 The Engineering Alumni Society under the leadership of Chair These spaces are fresh, appealing and proclaim that the College is indeed on the and construction is being completed on a new 3,750 square foot collaborative lab. have a new 80-seat theatre style classroom, a new conference/presentation room of Engineering II.
-The Hall of Flags aka "the Fishbowl" has received a face lift, we This summer was busy in the College and the dust has finally settled in the hallways
+The Hall of Flags aka "the Fishbowl" has received a face lift, we rhis summer was busy in the College and the dust has finally settled in the hallways

-INAW).
+IMAW).
 We are grateful to Craig and the team at Agilent.
-Thank You! \$60 million to support the College, and Wireless and Microwave Information Center
+Thank You! \$60 million to support the College, and Wireless and Microwave Information Center historic gift.
+Agilent's gift is the latest in a series of gifts exceeding